 Note: Japan's budget airlines Vanilla Air, Peach Air, and Jetstar (Australian) offer competitive prices which at times can be cheaper than trains or buses, so is worth considering for long distances.
 However, arriving early and traveling to and from the airport will still take longer than a bullet train.

 So, is the JR pass worth the cost?

-If you’re moving around the country at rapid speed, in a tight timeframe, with minimal 1-night stopovers, then the JR pass might be the best solution for you, and the website with the best prices is japan-rail-pass.com.
-But if you have time to see Japan more thoroughly, we find it cheaper to alternate between Willer Express bus passes, buying train tickets as we go (including JR lines), and/or using regional passes.
+If you have time to see Japan more thoroughly, we find it cheaper to alternate between buying bus and train tickets as we go (including JR lines), and/or using regional passes (especially the Kansai Thru Pass for the most popular areas around Osaka and Kyoto).
 The pay-as-you-go approach seems the best way to stretch travel dollars and explore at a reasonable pace!